For Health Care Professionals

 New practice manager

-We recently welcomed a critical new component of the Section's leadership structure with the addition of Annette Tietz as our practice manager.
-Annette joins us with a wealth of specialty-specific leadership experience and has very quickly made a positive impact on the day-to-day operations within the Section.
+We recently welcomed a critical new component of the Section's leadership structure with the addition of Raquel Chase-Kelly as our practice manager.
+Raquel joins us with a wealth of specialty-specific leadership experience and has very quickly made a positive impact on the day-to-day operations within the Section.

 Our Otolaryngology Surgical Physician Assistant Post-Graduate Residency provides residents with exposure to head and neck surgery, general and pediatric otolaryngology, as well as otology and neuro-otology for the evaluation and management of hearing and balance disorders.